 Note: Prices have been rounded.
-The annual charge will be rounded upwards to the nearest dollar. a Organic certifiers support a small number of exporters in all of the export arrangements (excluding Live Animal Exports) and therefore the expense has been reflected in each CRIS.
+The annual charge will be rounded upwards to the nearest dollar, with the exception of throughput, which will be rounded upwards to the nearest cent. a Revenue estimate based on conversion of all animals into full unit basis. b Organic certifiers support a small number of exporters in all of the export arrangements (excluding live animal exports) and therefore the expense has been reflected in each CRIS.